josh-t/OpenRange/README.rst

 Support
 =======

-**rangetools** has been tested with:
+**OpenRange** has been tested with:

-* python 2.7
+* python 2.6, 2.7, 3.2, 3.3, 3.4, pypy, pypy3
-* pythong 3.???    <<< not yet

 Installation
 ============

 .. code-block:: bash

-    $ pip install rangetools    <<< not yet
+    $ pip install openrange    <<< not yet

 Contribute
 ==========

-Thanks for checking out **rangetools**!
+Thanks for checking out **OpenRange**!
 Contribution is welcome from those who propose new features, have ideas for improvement, or submit a bug fixes.
 Here's a checklist for contributing to this project:

 #.
 Check for open issues or open a fresh issue to start a discussion around a feature idea or a bug.
 #.
 Fork the repo on GitHub and start making your changes.